V-twin engine: Automobiles

 Most cars are powered by engines with three or more cylinders, however several small cars have been produced with V-twin engines particularly during the period from 1912 to 1920 when cyclecars were made by many companies (due to a favourable tax position).
-Almost all of these used proprietary engines, either adapting the larger motorcycle engines used for sidecar work (large singles or V-twins), or using engines specifically made for cyclecars such as those made by JA Prestwich Industries ('J.A.P.' engines) or F.E.
-Baker Ltd ('Precision' engines).
+Almost all of these used proprietary engines, either adapting the larger motorcycle engines used for sidecar work (large singles or V-twins), or using engines specifically made for cyclecars such as those made by J. A. Prestwich Industries ('J.A.P.' engines) or F. E. Baker Ltd ('Precision' engines).

-In 1912 Humber produced a light car called the Humberette with a Humber-made V-twin side-valve engine of 998cc.
+In 1912, Humber produced a light car called the Humberette with a Humber-made V-twin side-valve engine of 998cc.
 The engine had a directly attached clutch, 3-speed gearbox and prop shaft output to a rear differential.
 A water cooled version of this engine was made available in 1914, but WW1 ended Humberette production in 1915.

-From 1911-1939, various Morgan 3-wheelers three-wheeled cyclecar models were powered by V-twin engines.
+From 1911 to 1939, various Morgan 3-wheelers three-wheeled cyclecar models were powered by V-twin engines.
 Production of three-wheeler models then resumed with the 2012–present Morgan 3-Wheeler.
 Also in the United Kingdom, Birmingham Small Arms Company (BSA) produced several cars powered by their V-twin motorcycle engines.
-These were produced from 1921-1926 (four-wheel models) and 1929-1936 (three-wheel and four-wheel models).
+These were produced from 1921 to 1926 (four-wheel models) and 1929–1936 (three-wheel and four-wheel models).

 Several manufacturers have produced models inspired by the original Morgan three-wheeled car, such as the 1978–present Triking Cyclecar (using a Moto Guzzi engine), the 2006–present Ace Cycle Car (using a Harley-Davidson engine) and the 1990–present JZR Trikes kit car (using engines from several manufacturers).

-Mazda's first car, the 1960-1966 Mazda R360 rear-engined kei car, was powered by the 356 cc Mazda V-twin engine.
-The 1961-1962 Mazda B360 front-engined light commercial vehicle used a 577 cc version of this engine.
+Mazda's first car, the 1960–1966 Mazda R360 rear-engined kei car, was powered by the 356 cc Mazda V-twin engine.
+The 1961–1962 Mazda B360 front-engined light commercial vehicle used a 577 cc version of this engine.

 Industrial engines

 Various V-twin engines have been produced for industrial uses such as pressure washers, lawn and garden tractors, tillers, generators and water pumps.
 The engines are usually air-cooled with a 90° V angle.
-Depending on the application, the engine's orientation can be either have a horizontal or vertical crankshaft.
+Depending on the application, the engine's orientation can have either a horizontal or vertical crankshaft.

 Manufacturers of commercial V-twin engines include Briggs & Stratton with its Vanguard, Professional and Intek V-twin series, Honda with its V-twin series engines, Kawasaki with its FD, FH, FR, FS, and FX series, Subaru with its EH series, Tecumseh with its OV691EA and TVT691 engines, and Kohler.